Tattoo Procedure Aftercare

 Understanding how your body heals

 Tattoo machines use a rotary motor, or electromagnetic coils to transfer force through the needle bar; or needle cartridge, to puncture the body and deposit liquid ink below the surface of the skin.
-This process of grazing and breaking the surface of the skin micro punctures, causes damage to the skin which just like any other small cut or abrasion will typically result in the surface of the skin weeping blood or plasma, and in turn scabbing and or flaking throughout the healing process.
-Everyone’s body can heal at different rates especially depending on the size, length of time of the tattoo application, or specific materials used.
+This process of grazing and breaking the surface of the skin causes micro punctures, which does temporarily damage the skin just like any other small cut or abrasion will.
+Typically resulting in the surface of the skin weeping blood/plasma, and in turn scabbing/flaking throughout the healing process.
+Everyone’s body heals at different rates especially depending on the size, and length of time of the tattoo application, or specific materials used.
 More often than not a tattoo will be considered fully healed around the 2-3 week mark of the healing process.